-You may also choose to apply only two channels of input to deliver signal to all five amplifier channels.
-To do this, set the "Input Mode" switch to "2 Ch." and use only the inputs to channels 1 & 2.
+If you wish to use only two channels of input to deliver signal to all four amplifier channels, set the "Input Mode" switch to "2 Ch." and use only the inputs to channels 1 & 2.
 In this mode, Channel 3 will operate with the Channel 1 signal and Channel 4 will operate with the Channel 2 signal.
-The amplifier will automatically combine the main input signals to mono for the Subwoofer Channel.